03 Seeds, Spectra, And W Maps

 For spectra loaded from files, the imported spectrum is re-sampled to the current image spectral axis before analysis.
 The seed actually used by NNMF or NNLS is therefore the prepared spectrum on the active image axis, not the raw file sampling.

-For seeded NNMF and NNLS-based seed generation, these spectra are kept on their physical amplitude scale.
+By default, seeded NNMF and NNLS-based seed generation keep these spectra on their physical amplitude scale.
 The GUI does not normalize each seed spectrum independently before building the spectral model.
 This keeps the relation between W and H consistent with the underlying factorization idea \(X \approx WH\).

 Missing H seeds and residual fallback